Wonder Man: Fictional character biography

-Wonder Man remains in suspended animation for years, and it is during this period that Ultron, the evil robot creation of Hank Pym, steals the brain patterns recorded by the Avengers for use as a template for the synthezoid Vision.
-It is later revealed that Vision is built from the original Human Torch, an android created by Professor Phineas Horton.
-This only happened in mainstream continuity and other origins were possible due to the Forever Crystal of Immortus.

-During this vulnerable time, Wonder Man is used as a pawn on three occasions.
-Wonder Man is briefly revived by Kang the Conqueror to battle the Avengers as part of his Legion of the Unliving, and later "resurrected" as a zombie by Black Talon and the Grim Reaper to attack the Avengers once more.
-On the final occasion, the Living Laser hypnotizes a now-awake but still very weak Wonder Man, in an unsuccessful attack on the Avengers.
-After this encounter, Wonder Man was restored to true life and chooses to remain with the Avengers, aiding them against Attuma and Doctor Doom.
-He also fought the Vision, and helped the Avengers battle Graviton.
-He soon after defeats the Grim Reaper, who was intent on destroying the Vision as he was "artificial" and a "mockery" of his brother; Wonder Man at this point is revealed to have become a being of ionic energy.
+Wonder Man remains in suspended animation for years, and it is during this period that Ultron, the evil robot creation of Hank Pym, steals his recorded brain patterns for use as a template for the synthezoid Vision.
+In addition, Wonder Man is briefly revived by Kang the Conqueror to battle the Avengers as part of his Legion of the Unliving, and later resurrected as a zombie by Black Talon and the Grim Reaper to attack the Avengers.
+Wonder Man is fully restored to life by the Living Laser and joins the Avengers in a full-time capacity.
+Wonder Man is later revealed to have become a being of ionic energy.

-Wonder Man eventually joins the Avengers in a full-time capacity and becomes close friends with his teammate, the Beast.
 For several months after his resurrection, Wonder Man suffers from slight claustrophobia and a fear of dying in battle, as he did once before.
-Wonder Man finally overcomes his fear of death during the final battle with Korvac.
-Wonder Man invaded his former plant which had been taken over by the Maggia, and fought Madame Masque and the Dreadnought.
+He finally overcomes his fear of death during a battle with Korvac.
 Developing an interest in acting, Wonder Man stars in minor roles before moving to Hollywood, where fellow Avenger Hercules uses his contacts to establish Wonder Man's career.
 Wonder Man also works for a time as a stuntman, an ideal vocation since he is invulnerable to virtually all conventional weapons.